 Turkey's intervention in Iraq, under the label of combating terrorism, is on the top list of priorities for Turkey's military strategy, in 2021.
 In his presentation before the Grand National Assembly of Turkey (TBMM), in November, Hulusi Akar stressed that the Turkish Armed Forces is determined to continue and intensify military operations against PKK elements in Syria and Iraq.
 In the presentation, Akar, also, noted that Turkey is keen to restore a positive relationship with the Iraqi government.
 Indeed, the Turkish army did not launch the recent operation in northern Iraq, before Akar had visited senior officials in Baghdad and Erbil for approval and support.

-Apparently, the Turkish military decided to return to its traditional battlefield in the Levant region, after losing hope on achieving any tangible progress in eastern Mediterranean or Libya, which were the dominant areas of operations by the Turkish military, since December 2019.
+The Turkish military decided to return to its traditional battlefield in the Levant region, after losing hope of achieving any tangible progress in the eastern Mediterranean or Libya, which were the dominant areas of operations by the Turkish military, since December 2019.
 The storm that Turkey created in the quiet basin of the Mediterranean, in the summer, is now going through a state of cautious calm.
-The success of the United Nation’s sponsored Libyan Political Dialogue Forum (LPDF) in putting Libya at the start point for peace and reform, is already pushing Turkey out of Libya’s future.
+The success of the United Nations-sponsored Libyan Political Dialogue Forum (LPDF) in putting Libya at the starting point for peace and reform, is already pushing Turkey out of Libya’s future.

 Meanwhile, Turkey’s military renewed interest in intervening in northern Iraq may also be an attempt to build on Turkey’s success in supporting Azerbaijan in its war over the Nagorno Karabakh region, last year.
-Turkey’s influence over Azerbaijan, gained through this war, gave Turkey an economic, military and political leverage in Caucasia against its frenemies Russia and Iran.
+Turkey’s influence over Azerbaijan gained through this war, gave Turkey economic, military, and political leverage in Caucasia against its frenemies Russia and Iran.
 Perhaps, Turkey wants to achieve the same thing in the Levant region, through its recent intervention in Iraq.

 However, it is highly expected that Iran will do everything possible to give Turkey a hard time in Iraq.
-Turkey’s military presence in northern Iraq threatens Iran's influence in Iraq, and also threatens Russia's interests in Syria.
-Each of Turkey and Iran support opposing factions and agendas in the Iraqi Kurdish region.
+Turkey’s military presence in northern Iraq threatens Iran's influence in Iraq and also threatens Russia's interests in Syria.
+Turkey and Iran support opposing factions and agendas in the Iraqi-Kurdish region.
 For example, Turkey is allying with KDP in Erbil, while Iran supports and dominates the Patriotic Union of Kurdistan (PUK) in Sulaymaniyah; the two neighboring Kurdish parties have a long history of armed conflicts.

 Plausibly, Turkey will not back down from such threats by an Iran-backed militia.
 Turkey needs to control PKK and secure its southern borders.
 But, at the same time, Turkey will do its best to avoid any direct or indirect military confrontation with Iran, inside Iraq.
-First, because Turkey is economically dependent on Iran, especially for securing gas, which is a matter of life or death for the Turkish people.
-Second, because in case of a military clash between Turkey and Iran, the cost of war will be higher on Turkey than Iran.
-In Iraq, Turkey is intervening with its own soldiers and troops, while Iran is proxy fighting via loyal Iraqi militia.
-Therefore, it is possible that Turkey may seek to make an agreement with Iran regarding the continuation of the Turkish military operations in northern Iraq, similar to the understanding convened between them, in Syria.
+First, Turkey is economically dependent on Iran, especially for securing gas, which is a matter of life or death for the Turkish people.
+Second, in case of a military clash between Turkey and Iran, the cost of war will be higher for Turkey than for Iran.
+In Iraq, Turkey is intervening with its soldiers and troops, while Iran is proxy fighting via loyal Iraqi militia.
+Therefore, Turkey may seek to make an agreement with Iran regarding the continuation of the Turkish military operations in northern Iraq, similar to the understanding convened between them, in Syria.